Heart Health Services in Central Utah

 Your heart pumps blood throughout the body, ensuring that every muscle

-and organ receives oxygen and energy to perform their necessary function.
+and organ receives oxygen and energy to perform its necessary function.

 When the heart is put under strain, or the arteries start to clog, it